PART I - THE NEW IOTA GROUP

-Anyway, radiowise I was ready and got my DX'pedition pack complete with a Kenwood TS-50, 1 Delta-loop for 17m. and a 15m.
+Anyway, I was ready to go and got my DX'pedition pack complete with a Kenwood TS-50, 1 Delta-loop for 17m. and a 15m.
 Dipole, Leonel CU3EJ kindly borrowed me one of his power-supplies.

 CU5/CT1EEB got in the air, saving all generator petrol for the radio and logging with an oldtimers petrol light, the generator worked for 5 hours and then QRT, NO radio, NO light, only a spooky darkness and the sound of crazy cows again !

-Next day, in what seemed to be the Island tradition, the Taxi we had arranged to pick us up and drive us back to the boat didn't show up, so, 2 persons and a dog hitchhicked all the way down to the harbour just in time to catch the boat.
+Following day, in what seemed to be the Island best tradition, the taxi I had arranged to pick me up and drive back to the boat didn't show up, so, I had to walk all the way down to the harbour just in time to catch the ferry.

 The stay in "Casa da Serroa" was a experience to forget, not suitable for HAMs.

-But the story was not over, Leonel CU3EJ was surprised we got back to Terceira earlier than expected, he had planned a DX'pedition to "Ilhéu da Praia" in CU4-land for early next morning, a surprise party !
+But the story wasn't over, Leonel CU3EJ, organized a surprise DX'pedition to "Ilhéu da Praia" in CU4-land for early next morning, party time again! :)

-"Ilhéu da Praia" is somewhat 3 hours away from Terceira in a fast boat, all OK as fast boats cut the waves in a fashionable way but unfortunatelly when engine breaks in between two Islands the boat starts rolling again and seasickness returns... the great feeling is back !
+is 3 hours away from Terceira in a fast boat, all OK as fast boats cut the waves

 The CU4 Ilhéu da Praia Team